 A. Are pigs fed swill or any food scraps that contain meat or other matter from animals or other substances prohibited by State and Territory legislation 17 ?
 Yes No On-farm Biosecurity Plan CVDs for feed ingredients B. Does your on-farm Biosecurity Plan include: Entry to the piggery is controlled with signage that is compliant with jurisdictional regulations at all piggery entrances, including 'Biosecure Area, No Entry Unless Authorised as well as directions for visitors?
 Yes No Biosecurity Signs Records of visitors, animal, and transport movements are maintained?
 Yes No Diary - Visitors' Log A Personnel Biosecurity Declaration signed by piggery staff?
 Yes No Personnel Biosecurity Declaration (Refer Section 4.3.4 of this manual) Do you ensure that hands are cleaned/sanitised before entry to, and exit from, the production site.
 Yes No Hand Washing Procedures for entry and exit from the production site.
 Are clean boots and outer clothing provided to visitors prior to contact with pigs?
 Yes No Documented Procedures Do you have a written biosecurity protocol for people recently arriving from overseas prior to their entry to the piggery?
-Yes No Documented Procedures - Staff Travel Records
+Yes No Documented Procedures - Staff Travel Records es your on-farm Biosecurity Plan clude: Do you ensure that people who have recently travelled overseas and had contact with food- producing cloven hooved animals observe a minimum 48-hour stand down period before visiting the piggery?
+Yes No Documented Procedures - Staff Travel Records - Does your on-farm biosecurity Yes No Procedures for People plan cover procedures for people, vehicles, equipment, boots and Procedures for Vehicles outer clothing to follow in order Procedures - Equipment to gain authorised access to the Procedures - Boots piggery?
+Procedures - Outer Clothing - Do you have an on-farm Biosecurity Plan that is authorised by your herd veterinarian?
+Yes No Vet Sign Off and/or Instructions Does your farm Site Map clearly show the "clean" areas where the pigs live and where access is restricted?
+Yes No Farm Site Map - Does your farm Site Map show the "dirty" areas which are accessible to the outside environment?
+Yes No Farm Site Map - Does your farm site map show any quarantine areas?
+Yes No Farm Site map - Are you load outs for pigs as close Yes No Farm Site Map to the farm perimeter as possible?
+Load Out Plan within your Biosecurity Plan Where this is not possible, does your on-farm biosecurity plan include a load-out plan which is agreed with the herd veterinarian?
+Herd veterinarian sign off C. Co vered in Module 7 - Transport or all equipment used with pigs that has been brought into pig using cleaned?
+Yes No Diary/Maintenance/On-farm Biosecurity Plan Is it disinfected?
+Yes No

-17 Refer to National Farm Biosecurity Manual for Pork Production, version 2.1 for definition of swill and information on risk management of feed sources (available from www.animalhealthaustralia.com.au).
+17 Refer to National Farm Biosecurity Manual for Pork Production, version 3 for definition of swill and information on risk management of feed sources (available from the Animal Health Australia Farm Biosecurity website (www.farmbiosecurity.com. au/industry/pigs).